Kieronmcg/leagueConstitution/README.md

 ### Rookie Draft Order ###
 - The draft order for the rookie draft will be determined based on both regular and post-season results
-- Picks 1-6 will be assigned in inverse order of the regular season standings.
+- Picks 1-8 will be assigned in inverse order of the regular season standings.
-- Picks 7-12 will be assigned in inverse order of the postseason standings
+- Picks 9-12 will be assigned based on best potential points
-- An additional pick (1.13) will be awarded to the winner of the consolation bracket

 ### Rookie Draft Settings ###
-- There will be 4 rounds of the rookie draft.
+- There will be no limits to the rounds of the rookie draft.
-- The rookie draft will take place the day immediately following the completion of the NFL draft.
+- The rookie draft will take place once consensus agreement is acheieved between the majoriyty of league participants.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
-- Each day the draft will last from 9AM to 9PM with each team having 30 mins per pick.
 - Trading draft picks is allowed during the rookie draft
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/rookies.php) will be taken for them